chris1610/sidetable/README.md

 [![Pypi link](https://img.shields.io/pypi/v/sidetable.svg)](https://pypi.python.org/pypi/sidetable)

-sidetable is a combination of a supercharged pandas `value_counts` plus `crosstab` that builds simple but useful summary tables of your pandas DataFrame.
+sidetable is a supercharged combination of pandas `value_counts` plus `crosstab` that builds simple but useful summary tables of your pandas DataFrame.

 Usage is straightforward.
 Install and `import sidetable`.
-Then access it through the new `.st` accessor on your DataFrame.
+Then access it through the new `.stb` accessor on your DataFrame.

-For the Titanic data: `df.st.freq(['class'])` will build a frequency table like this:
+For the Titanic data: `df.stb.freq(['class'])` will build a frequency table like this:

 |    | class   |   Count |   Percent |   Cumulative Count |   Cumulative Percent |
 |---:|:--------|--------:|----------:|-------------------:|---------------------:|